Southwest Desert Holidays — enjoy the season from a regional perspective.

 Starting with the decorated tree, in the desert, the “tree” can be styled from the ubiquitous Russian thistle, or more commonly known as the tumbleweed.
 A single large tumbleweed secured to a solid base (such as in a box of sand) becomes the tree.
 To decorate, first wrap the tree with brightly colored ribbons, to which you can add glitter, curl them with the blade of a scissors, and wind them through the tree “branches.”
 Include a string of popcorn or red pyracantha berries.

 Make ornaments by drawing Native American petroglyphs on various shapes cut out of colorful art paper or shiny foil.
 Scour the desert around you for unique objects as well to use as ornaments.
 These could be small pieces of twisted wood from desert plants, and the skeletal parts of dead cacti to hang on the tree.
 Use water-based paint or felt-tip markers to draw designs or to color the other treasures you find for your southwest desert holidays.

 Mexican Christmas traditions as celebrated in the Southwestern Deserts are very different from those involving Santa Claus and Christmas trees.
 Christmas in Mexico is influenced by Spanish culture, such as the lighting of luminarias, which are candles set in sand in the bottom of common paper lunch bags and placed along walkways much as you would use solar lights.
 These are easy to make and can really light up a campsite.

 And don’t forget eating.
-Tamales are particularly popular with Mexicans at Christmas time and will often be served as part of dinner on Christmas eve.
+Tamales are particularly popular in the region at Christmas time and will often be served as part of dinner on Christmas eve.
 There are a wide variety of recipes for tamales available online.